chiro-hiro/fkguru.com/blog/0005-xorcrypto.md

 # Onward in XOR cipher

-Long time ago, I had readed this article [Unbreakable Cryptography in 5 Minutes](https://blog.xrds.acm.org/2012/08/unbreakable-cryptography-in-5-minutes/).
+A long time ago, I had readed this article [Unbreakable Cryptography in 5 Minutes](https://blog.xrds.acm.org/2012/08/unbreakable-cryptography-in-5-minutes/).
 I've realized `XOR Cipher` is secure as long as `key length` equal or greater than `data length`.
-It's sound stupid where data is fucking big but what if we could generate the key deterministically.
+It's sound stupid where data is fucking big but what if we could generate the key deterministically?.

 ## Hash function

 Hash function is some kind of deterministic algorithm, it's always giving the same result for the same input.
-And you could repeating hash function on itself result to get new `digest`, it won't repeat by sequence.
+And you could repeating hash function on the result of itself  to get new `digest`, it won't repeat by sequence.

 ## Proposing a method to generate infinity key length